-After you change your hair color, your mind is likely focused on the best hairstyle to showcase your new ‘do, rather than how you should be updating your hair care routine to preserve your color.
-And while you may very well have a hair care regimen for color-treated hair in place, there’s one thing your plan may be missing—a hair color toner.
-Using a hair color toner is important for brunettes, blondes, and redheads alike.
-Wondering what a hair toner is, how they can be used for brassiness, and how to get the most out of using one?
-Keep reading to find the answers to all of the above.
+After you change your hair color, your mind is likely focused on the best hairstyle to showcase your new ‘do, rather than how you should be updating your hair-care routine to preserve that new color.
+And while you may very well have a hair-care regimen for color-treated hair in place, there’s one thing your plan may be missing—a hair color toner.
+Using a hair toner is important for brunettes, blondes, and redheads alike.
+If you’re wondering what a hair toner is, how they can be used for brassiness, and how to get the most out of using one, keep reading to find the answers.

 WHAT DOES HAIR TONER DO?

-A hair toner works to correct hair that’s just been bleached or colored—whether that’s a shade of brown, blonde, or red.
-Knowing how to tone hair and use a hair toner can be valuable knowledge, as hair color toners can be used to help neutralize unwanted tones and enhance your new hair color.
+We started talking about this a little, but a hair toner works to correct hair that’s been bleached or colored—whether that’s a shade of brown, blonde, or red.
+Knowing how to tone hair and use a hair toner can be valuable knowledge, as hair color toners can help neutralize unwanted tones to enhance your new hair color.

 HOW TO USE HAIR TONER AFTER BLEACHING OR DYEING HAIR

 Of course, toners aren’t reserved for fighting brassiness.
 If you really want to bring out the warmth in your hair or add more dimension and give your color a natural look, there are toners for that, too.
-A toner can also help a stylist achieve a more even hair color application or add a wash of bright color to your mane without lifting (aka bleaching) your hair.
+A toner can also help a stylist achieve a more even application or add a wash of bright color to your mane without lifting (a.k.a bleaching) your hair.

 The second type of hair toner we mentioned earlier, at-home toner, is included in various hair care products, including toning shampoo and conditioner.
 You’ve probably heard of silver, purple, and blue shampoo, which are three popular types of at-home hair toning products.
 These can be used for toning hair at home to maintain a brass-free color and brighten your mane.
 How you use these types of products will depend on the product itself.
 Most toning shampoos are used just like regular shampoo, but you might let them sit on your strands for a few extra minutes.
 One of the big differences between a toning shampoo and an in-salon toner—besides where they’re used—is that the shampoo variety of toner is typically meant to be used a few times a week.